Horse Tack |

 |

-SaddlesSaddles are basically divided into two categories, for English riding and Western riding.
-Western saddles are easily identified by the horn on the pommel (front) of the saddle.
-The horn was developed as an aid for cowboys, enabling them to tie a rope to the saddle horn on one end and a cow or calf to the other end.
-Western saddles are used for western pleasure riding, roping, and other Western disciplines.
-Australian stock saddles are closely related to Western saddles.English saddles are much smaller and lighter than western saddles, and they are used for jumping, dressage, racing, and other English riding disciplines.
+English saddles are much smaller and lighter than Western saddles, and they are used for jumping, dressage, racing, and other English riding disciplines.
 Jumping saddles have forward-cut knee flaps and low pommels, allowing the rider to rise into "two-point" position over a jump.
 Dressage saddles have straight knee flaps and a deep seat, allowing the rider to have close contact with the horse for performing advanced maneuvers.
 Racing saddles are extremely light, providing just enough support for a jockey to perch on top of a galloping racehorse.

-HarnessesDriving harnesses are used for pulling carts, wagons and carriages.
+BridlesA bridle is headgear that is used to control a horse.
+It comprises leather straps, with buckles, to which reins and a bit are attached.
+Bridles may also be categorized as English and Western, but the real difference is in the bit.
+Snaffle bits apply pressure on the corners of the horse's mouth, while curb bits apply pressure on the poll (between the horse's ears).
+English riders hold the reins with two hands and use a direct reining technique, while western riders use one hand and neck rein.HarnessesDriving harnesses are used for pulling carts, wagons and carriages.
 The traces attach the horse to the cart, the collar around the horse's neck allows the horse to pull the cart, and the breeching keeps the cart from hitting the horse's hindquarters.
 Long reins and a driving whip allow the driver to direct the horse, and blinders lower the chances that the horse will spook.

 Horse Tack Suppliers

-Related Equestrian Sites
+Related Equestrian Websites and Videos

-For your convenience, each external link will open in a new window.
-Horse Tack - Saddles - Bridles - Harnesses |
+All rights reserved.
+About us.
+Contact us.
+Search.
+For your convenience, certain links will open in new windows.
+Horse Tack Guide - Saddles - Bridles - Harnesses |